bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 > * Set `is_thumbmail` to true to set the image as the thumbnail used on product listing pages.
 > * A product can have only one thumbnail image at a time.
 > * If only one image is on the product, it becomes both the thumbnail and the main product image.
-> * You can also add images to [variants](/api-reference/catalog/catalog-api/product-variants/getvariantsbyproductid).
+> * You can also add variant-specific images when [creating a variant](/api-reference/store-management/catalog/product-variants/createvariant).

 </div>
 </div>